mdelmans/python-camunda-sdk/README.md

 **Python Camunda SDK** is an implementation of [Camunda](https://camunda.com/) SDK in Python built on top of [pyzeebe](https://github.com/camunda-community-hub/pyzeebe).

-It simplifies the definitions of outbound and inbound connectors and utilises [pydantic](https://pydantic.dev/) for data validation.

 ## Features

 * Inbound and Outbound connector classes